jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/write/recordpaymentfrom.md

   Mint's the project's tokens according to values provided by a configured data source.
 If no data source is configured, mints tokens proportional to the amount of the contribution.

   @dev
-  The msg.sender must be an IJBPaymentTerminal.
+  The msg.sender must be an IJBSingleTokenPaymentTerminal.
 The amount specified in the params is in terms of the msg.sender's tokens.

   @param _payer The original address that sent the payment to the terminal.
   @param _amount The amount of tokens being paid.
 Includes the token being paid, the value, the number of decimals included, and the currency of the amount.